livepeer/wallet-tools/README.md

 Now enter the password to the keystore file when asked.
 Then enter `0` to launch the siphon.
 Now you can de-attach the `screen` session with:  ```<Ctrl + A>, then press <d>```

+> ⚠️ Although screen can in theory keep running indefinitely, if the process stops for any reason like a reboot of the system it will not come back up.
+So be sure to also enable Vires' [Telegram bot](https://github.com/0xVires/web3-livepeer-bot) to get notified if the node is not calling rewards.

 You can list `screen` sessions which are running with ```screen -ls```.
 To re-attach use ```screen -r orchSiphon```

 Now you can view the logs, enter [interactive mode](https://github.com/stronk-dev/OrchestratorSiphon?tab=readme-ov-file#interactive-mode) or exit the script as usual using `<CTRL + c>`